France-ioi/taskgrader/README.md

 ### Creating a task

 `taskstarter.py` helps task writers create and modify simple tasks.
 This simple tool is meant as a starting point for people not knowing how the taskgrader works but willing to write a task, and helps them through documented steps.
 It allows to do some operations in tasks folders, such as creating the base skeleton, giving some help on various components and testing the task.
 This tool creates a `taskSettings.json` in the task folder, that `genJson.py` can then use to create a `defaultParams.json` accordingly.
+Read the "Getting started on writing a task" section for more information.

 ### Preparing a task for grading